 Forum Online Support: http://www.qodbc.com/QODBCAutoFAQ.htm

-The most effective of these methods is the Forum support system via our website since you can attach an ODBC or SDK trace log to the message and we can attach an updated product to you if we have a patch.
+The most effective of these methods is the Forum support system via our website since you can attach an ODBC or SDK trace log to the message, and we can connect an updated product to you if we have a patch.

-Before contacting us, run an ODBC trace log of the operations you are having problems with and contact the vendor of your application to see if they are driver related problems.
+Before contacting us, run an ODBC trace log of the operations you are having problems with and get the application vendor to see if they are driver-related problems.
 If they are, send us the file and a description of the problem.

 QODBC for POS Credits